xorblo-doitus/BBCodeEdit/addons/bbcode_edit.editor/README.md

 # Status

 Development halted, but really handy.
-Will flood output with debug info.

 [^editor_only]: **Note:** All non-script-editor-related features are on hold for now because I don't have the time nor the needs to implement them.